-Our goal is to make sure your child’s first visit to our office is a positive and enjoyable experience!
+Our goal is to make sure your child’s first dental visit to our office is a positive enjoyable experience!

 Your first visit!
-What an exciting time and sometimes nervous experience.
-Rest assured that for those kids coming for the first time we make it our goal to make a new friend and create an environment that will want them coming back again and again.
+What an exciting time and sometimes a nervous experience for parents too.
+Rest assured that for those kids coming for their first dental visit, we make it our goal to make a new friend and create an environment that will want them to return again and again.

 Some things you can expect from your visit to one of our pediatric dental offices: